lucjia/fbu-app/README.md

 Homi helps users find other people who are looking for roommates, and makes planning, organization, and communication with roommates easier.

-Created by Jordan Foster, Sophia Kazmierowicz, and Lucy Jiang at Facebook University, 2019.
+Created by Jordan Foster, Sophia Kazmierowicz, and Lucy Jiang at Facebook University 2019.